 However, if you have acid reflux, it does not mean you have a hiatus hernia.
 Conversely, if you have a hiatus hernia, you may not have acid reflux — although you are more likely to develop problems with your sphincter, which can trigger acid reflux and heartburn.

-The most common symptom of a hiatus hernia is heartburn.
+The most common symptom of a hiatus hernia is heartburn, which is sometimes caused by GORD.
 Other hiatus hernia symptoms include:

 Rare symptoms of a hiatus hernia can sometimes mimic other conditions.
 These symptoms include: